Body Measurements

 The profitability index (PI) is a ratio of the present value of the future cash flows of an investment to its initial cost.
 It helps investors evaluate the potential profitability of an investment by comparing the present value of future cash inflows to the cost of the investment.

-The formula to calculate the profitability index is:
+The formula to calculate the current ratio is:

 10M+